syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/installation/common-installation-errors.md

 ## Unlocking the license installer using the trial key

-**Error Message:** Sorry,the provided unlock key is a trial unlock key and cannot be used to unlock the licensed version of our Essential Studio&reg; for ASP .
+**Error Message:** Sorry,the provided unlock key is a trial unlock key and cannot be used to unlock the licensed version of our Essential Studio<sup style="font-size:70%">&reg;</sup> for ASP .
 NET MVC installer.

 ![Installation Unlock Error](images/installation-error-1.png)